Ready to find the perfect college degree?

 Law and Ethics in Hospitality

 Legal and ethical parameters are arguably the most important to know across the greater field of hospitality know-how.
 These factors regulate practically all sides of the business.
-As such, anyone well-versed in all of the laws and ethical concerns that affect hospitality is going to be a very valuable prospective employee therein.
+As such, anyone well-versed in all of the laws and ethical concerns that affect hospitality is going to be a very valuable prospective employee.
 Enter the graduate with a degree majoring in law and ethics in hospitality.

 Finance is yet another very significant subject that regulates much of how the hospitality world works.
-Because of this fact, any hospitality degree that focuses on learning the financial side of hospitality is always going to be quite valuable.
+Because of this, any hospitality degree that focuses on learning the financial side of hospitality is always going to be quite valuable.
 What roles do investors and the stock markets play in many of today’s hospitality businesses?
 How hard is it to get a loan to start or expand a hospitality business?
 The answers to questions like these and many more all become clear when this type of degree concentration is the choice of major study.

 Human Resources in Hospitality